-In 2015, the Vancouver Public Library was preparing to open the Inspiration Lab, a digital media lab that offers library users free access to sound and video studios, analog-to-digital conversion tools, and audio, video and graphic software (including Adobe Creative Suite.)
-The Lab was a brand new kind of service offering for VPL, and everything – including equipment, booking software, service model, staff training – needed to be figured out before the Lab opened in May 2015.
+In 2015, the Vancouver Public Library was preparing to open the Inspiration Lab, a digital media lab that offers library users free access to sound and video studios, analog-to-digital conversion tools, and audio, video and graphic software.
+The Lab was a brand-new kind of service offering for VPL.
+Everything – including equipment, booking software, service model, staff training – needed to be figured out before the Lab opened in May 2015.

-I became involved with the project in December of 2014, when I had noticed that there were a number of planning committees working on aspects of the Lab (such as the communications plan or the staffing model), but there wasn’t any group looking at what the service would look like as a whole.
-I identified this as a significant gap, and proposed a series of service blueprint workshops to fill this gap, and to get staff thinking concretely about what using the Inspiration Lab would be like from a user’s perspective.
+I became involved with the project in December 2014, when I saw that many planning committees were working on aspects of the Lab, but no one was thinking about what the service would look like as a whole.
+I proposed a series of service blueprint workshops to get staff thinking concretely about what using the Inspiration Lab would be like from a user’s perspective.

-Working within pretty tight time constraints, I designed and facilitated two workshops where staff could 1) identify the user scenarios that would mostly commonly occur and 2) map out the ones that most concerned them.
-I made sure that each workshop involved a mixture of staff from different departments and different job classifications to bring a variety of perspectives to the blueprinting table.
+Unfortunately, there wasn’t any user research to work from, and time and resources were extremely limited.
+Working within very tight timelines, I designed and delivered two workshops where staff could 1) identify the most common user scenarios and 2) map out the ones that worried them most.
+I made sure that each workshop involved a mixture of staff from different departments and job classifications to bring a variety of perspectives to the table.

-I took time at the beginning of each workshop to give staff a brief overview of service design principles, then I broke them into groups, gave them a persona and a task/goal-based user scenario, and asked them to plot the steps that persona would take in accomplishing their goals.
-Once the journey was mapped, I asked them to identify the different touchpoints where these steps would occur, and then determine what behind-the-scenes processes needed to take place to support these touchpoints.
+I took time at the beginning of each workshop to give a brief overview of service design principles.
+Then I broke them into groups and gave them a persona and a task/goal-based user scenario.
+I asked them to plot the steps that persona would take in accomplishing their goals.
+Once the journey was mapped, I asked them to identify the different touchpoints where these steps might happen.
+I then had them figure out what needed to happen behind the scenes to support them.

 ANALYSIS & OUTCOMES

-Shortly after the workshops, I was asked to move to a full-time position in a different department, so I handed over notes, draft blueprints, and templates to another staff member, who created digital versions of the blueprints and made a list of all the things to be done before the Lab’s opening.
-The process revealed gaps in current planning (e.g. “the Lab is open until 9, but the Systems staff who can troubleshoot computer problems have limited availability”) and allowed us to adjust the planning or develop staff training on ways to handle contingencies.
+Soon after the workshops, I moved to a full-time position in a different department.
+I handed over notes, draft blueprints, and templates to another staff member, who created digital versions of the blueprints and made a to-do list for the Lab’s opening.
+The process revealed gaps in current planning (e.g. “the Lab is open until 9 PM, but there’s no IT staff available after 6 PM”) and allowed us to develop ways to handle contingencies.